-As of December 31, 2017, we had approximately 117 sales personnel including a team of sales engineers who provide pre-sale technical support, presentations and demonstrations in order to support our sales force.
+As of December 31, 2018, we employed approximately 140 sales personnel including, a team of sales engineers who provide pre-sale technical support, presentations and demonstrations in order to support our sales force.

 Indirect Sales.
 We maintain an indirect sales channel, through our ecosystem business relationships, as well as through system integrators, value added distributors and resellers, OEM partners, as well as consultancies and service providers.
 We maintain an indirect sales channel for Magic xpa through MSPs and system integrators, who use our application and integration platforms to develop and deploy different applications for sale to their end-user customers.